 top of page

-Research and Development
+Research & Development

 Brain-Computer Interface (BCI) reflects a field of clinical and technical research that is growing quickly and garnering interest worldwide.
 While BCI development advances rapidly, there is a lack of research around use by individuals with significant neurological disabilities, especially children.